solana-foundation/solana-improvement-documents/proposals/0057-events.md

 ```

 In addition clients should be able to query events directly and index them
-reliably working around the randomized execution of entries inside a slot.
-The response is sorted by the following priorities:
+reliably, for that purpose the response is sorted by the order defined by

-1. slots ascending
-2. signature order for transactions inside a block
-3. execution order for events inside a transaction
+how transactions are placed in entries and then in a block, but can change

-A sequence number is returned, that can be incremented to populate the offset
+due to block re-orgs.
+A sequence number is returned, that can be incremented
-field for follow-up requests.
-The last finalized events' sequence number should
+to populate the offset field for follow-up requests.
+The last finalized events'
-be incremented by 1 for this use-case to force re-indexing of events that
+sequence number should be incremented by 1 for this use-case to force
-could potentially change order due to block re-orgs or intra-block signature
-order.
-Alternatively the commitment level of the response can be restricted to
-finalized which avoids these issues completely.
+re-indexing of events that could potentially change order.
+Alternatively the
+commitment level of the response can be restricted to finalized which avoids
+this issue completely.

 ```
 rpc.getEvents(